About this course

 Tuition Fees: £9,250.00

-The minimum standard entry qualifications for the program are: 96 UCAS tariff points from three A-levels to include Mathematics and Science (General Studies and native language A-levels are not accepted) 96 UCAS tariff points from a BTEC Level 3 National Extended Diploma in an engineering subject (MMM), to include Further Mathematics for Engineering HE access course with 60 credits at level 3 in an engineering subject.
+The minimum standard entry qualifications for the program are: 96 UCAS tariff points from three A-levels to include Mathematics and Science (General Studies and native language A-levels are not accepted) 96 UCAS tariff points from a BTEC Level 3 National Extended Diploma in an engineering subject (MMM), to include Further Mathematics for Engineering Access to HE Diploma with 45 credits at level 3, equivalent to a minimum of 96 tariff points, in an Engineering subject.
+Maths and Physics units graded Distinction.
 Plus: Five GCSEs grade A*to C which must include English Language, Mathematics and a science or technology subject.
 Native language GCSEs, Key Skills Level 2 Communication and Application of Numbers, and IGCSE English as a Second Language are not accepted.
 Applicants with military and/or civil aircraft maintenance engineering experience or who have completed vocational aircraft engineering courses will be considered on an individual basis.
 A minimum International English Language Testing System (IELTS) score of 6.0 (min 5.5 in Speaking, Writing, Listening and Reading) or equivalent is required for those for whom English is not their first language.
-Acceptance and confirmation to enrol on the course is held with Kingston University London

 - Please note, if you choose three or more course choices, then you may be referred for a careers appointment first.
 This does not apply to A Level or GCSE choices.